 As a bootcamp with a focus on software engineering, there are a fair number of alternatives.

-- If you are looking to defer payments until after they get a job could check out Lambda School and Rithm School, which both offer income share agreements (ISAs) to finance the tuition of the bootcamp.
+- If you are looking to defer payments, you can check out Lambda School and Rithm School.
+Both offer income share agreements (ISAs) to finance the tuition of the bootcamp.

 - Codeacademy teaches courses in computer science and coding for free and also offers membership that are around $20-$40 per month.

-- For students looking to do a part-time or full-time bootcamp, Galvanize, Covalence, and Coding Dojo offer both choices.
+- For students looking to do a part-time or full-time bootcamp, Galvanize, Covalence, Byte Academy, Code Fellows, devCodeCamp, and Coding Dojo offer both choices.
 Altcademy has a flexible, self-paced software engineering program.

-- Students can also consider Coursera, Udemy, Treehouse, Ruby Koans, and Pluralsight, which are popular online education tools with courses in a variety of software engineering topics.
+- Students can also consider Coursera, Udemy, Treehouse, Ruby Koans, egghead, and Pluralsight.
+These are popular online education tools with courses in a variety of software engineering topics.

 - SoloLearn, freeCodeCamp, and W3Schools are free alternatives for people looking to learn programming languages.